adrianna157/CS493FirebaseAuth/README.md

 npm link
 ```

-4. Follow the prompts and upload that moosic!
+4. Follow the prompts and upload that music!
 ```
 yo music
 ```